The Reign of Man

 4 The ways of human power and human knowledge are intimately connected.

-- This is because of the pernicious and inveterate habit of dwelling upon abstractions.
+This is because of the dangers of dwelling on abstractions.

-- superinduce the yellow color of gold on silver, or
+- the yellow color of gold on silver, or

-- vegetation on a substance which is not vegetable
+- vegetation on a substance that does not have vegetation

-- He will be anxious that the prescribed method should not restrict him and tie him down to peculiar means, and certain particular methods of acting; for he will, perhaps, be at loss, and without the power or opportunity of collecting and procuring such means.
+- The prescribed method should not restrict him and tie him down to peculiar means, and certain particular methods of acting

-If there were other means and methods of creating such a nature, they will be of such a kind as are in his power.
+If there were other methods to discover such a nature, we must be capable of them.

-- Yet by the confined limits of the precept, he will be deprived of reaping any advantage from them
+Yet by the confined limits of the method, we cannot reap any advantage from them.

-- He will be anxious to be shown something not so difficult as the required effect itself, but approaching more nearly to practice.
+- We will be anxious to be shown something not so difficult as the required effect itself, but approaching more nearly to practice.

-Our genuine and perfect rule of practice is that it should be certain, free and preparatory, or having relation to practice.
+Our rule of practice is that it should be certain, free and preparatory, or having relation to practice.

 - This is the same thing as the discovery of a true form